k2-fsa/icefall/egs/swbd/ASR/RESULTS.md

 The best WER, as of 2023-09-04, for the Switchboard is below

-Results using attention decoder is given as:
+Results using attention decoder are given as:

 |                                |  eval2000-swbd  |  eval2000-callhome  | eval2000-avg |
 |--------------------------------|-----------------|---------------------|--------------|